As of February 20, 2020 The TMA Verbal is available again.

-Form A (only) of this assessment is available in single online copies.
-We regret to announce that as of February 2019 the publisher of this product has temporarily discontinued it.
-Until further notice it is no longer available for purchase.
-Our hope is that it may be reinstated at some point in the future and/or be re-offered in an online format.
-However, we do not know when, or if, that will occur.
+Form A (only) of this assessment is now only available online.
+It is no longer available for purchase in paper.
 We apologize for the inconvenience that this creates for current users.
 We will be glad to help you select an alternate product in the meantime – if a suitable substitute exists.
 Please contact us for recommendations.

 The Verbal Form helps measure general ability to learn and comprehend.